 Terms You Should Know About Dollar to Naira Exchange Rate

-The exchange rate of the United States Dollar (USD) to Naira differs among financial institutions in Nigeria and various parallel or black markets win different states in the country.
-With respect to this, there are certain terms related to exchange rates you need to know and get yourself familiar with.
+The exchange rate of the United States Dollar (USD) to the Naira differs among financial institutions in Nigeria and various parallel or black markets in different states in the country.
+Concerning this, there are certain terms related to exchange rates you need to know and get yourself familiar with.
 They are as follows:

 Dollar to Naira Exchange Rate